 7.12.2 Appeal of the Dean’s Recommendation The dean shall review all information and recommendations contained in the promotion and/or tenure credentials file of each faculty member, shall formulate and state in writing their recommendations with reasons, and shall forward these and the promotion and/or tenure credentials files to the Provost.
+When considering tenure decisions, the dean must consider each application according to criteria expressed in the Faculty Handbook.
+The dean must also consider carefully the rank and tenure profiles of the college, projected enrollment patterns, staffing needs, current and projected mission of each department, the specific academic competence of the faculty member, and the preservation of opportunities for the infusion of new talent.
 A copy of this letter will be sent to the faculty member and their department chair.
 When the dean recommends that promotion and/or tenure be withheld, the recommendation letter from the dean shall inform the faculty member of their right to appeal the dean’s recommendation, in writing, within seven days to the Provost.

 7.12.3 Appeal of the Provost’s Recommendation The Provost shall review the recommendation letter from the P&T Committee along with the recommendation letter from the dean.
 The Provost shall formulate and state in writing their recommendation and shall submit this letter to the President.
 A copy of this letter shall be sent to the faculty member, their department chair, and the dean.
 When the Provost recommends that promotion and/or tenure be withheld, the recommendation letter from the Provost shall inform the faculty member of their right to appeal the Provost’s recommendation, in writing, within seven days to the President and the Board of Visitors.

 7.12.4 Appeal of the President and Board of Visitors The Board of Visitors (or the Executive Committee thereof) in consultation with the President, shall, no later than May 15, review all information of record, as well as any written appeals, and shall render a final decision in the matter and so notify each candidate, their department chair, the college dean, and the Provost in writing.
 Action by the Board of Visitors (or the Executive Committee thereof) shall be final.
+If tenure is denied, the Board of Visitors may offer a one-year contract to the faculty member; the Board of Visitors may offer additional one-year contracts, but such additional contracts carry no right to tenure.
+After the completion of the promotion and tenure review process, the letters of recommendation (and of exception, if any) shall be inserted in the University personnel file (see § 3.13.2.2) maintained by the Office of the Provost; the candidate should maintain access to any original materials they submitted.